MarthGimenzo/fleetwoodmacwebsite/README.md

 - Provide user with additional updates about the band on the home page;
 - Provide the user with a larger, more extended gallery on the media page (or separate page);
 - Provide the user with pictures of the band members to become clickable so that a modal shows more information about the band member;
+- Make the 'Send' button in the 'Booking' section of the page working.

 ## Technologies Used